 ANTHONY J WEIBELL

 Anthony (Tony) Weibell is a partner in the Palo Alto office of Wilson Sonsini Goodrich & Rosati.
-He represents leading technology companies in diverse areas of complex civil litigation involving consumer class action, e-commerce, intellectual property, privacy, antitrust, false advertising, and contractual disputes.
-He also advises companies on Internet law and strategy, including compliance with the Digital Millennium Copyright Act (DMCA), the Computer Fraud and Abuse Act (CFAA), the Wiretap Act, the Stored Communications Act, and consumer protection and privacy laws.
+He represents leading technology companies in diverse areas of complex civil litigation involving consumer class action, internet law, e-commerce, intellectual property, privacy, antitrust, false advertising, and contractual disputes.
+He also advises companies on internet law and strategy, including compliance with the Digital Millennium Copyright Act (DMCA), the Computer Fraud and Abuse Act (CFAA), the Wiretap Act, the Stored Communications Act, the Children's Online Privacy Protection Act (COPPA), and consumer protection and privacy laws.
 The following is a sample of his current and past representations in various practice areas:

 Privacy and Data Breach Litigation